Cricket South Africa: Background

-By 1976, in a dramatic turn away from official government policy, the three organisations agreed to establish one single board to govern South African cricket, and that all future cricket would be played on an integrated and purely meritocratic basis, regardless of race or colour.
-Termed ‘normal’ cricket, it was hoped this would enable re-admission to the ICC, however, the new South African Cricket Union (SACU) was rejected by many non-white players who saw it as a feeble gesture within the wider context of apartheid.
-The South African Cricket Board (SACB) was subsequently organised to administer cricket for those non-whites that refused to join the SACU.

 As South African cricket continued to be excluded, ‘Rebel Tours’ (unofficial international teams coming to South Africa to play), were organised by the SACU during the 1980s.
-Despite intense disapproval by international cricket boards, national governments and the ICC, seven tours were staged in South Africa between 1982 and 1990.
-Players who joined ‘rebel tours’ ran considerable risks to their own careers and reputations.
+Despite disapproval by international cricket boards, national governments and the ICC, seven tours were staged in South Africa between 1982 and 1990.
+Players who joined ‘rebel tours’ ran risks to their own careers and reputations.
 Many faced ostracization when they returned home, as well as a cricketing ban.
-The SACU offered substantial amounts of money as an incentive for Rebel Teams to tour, particularly in an age when many cricketers did not earn high wages.
+The SACU offered money as an incentive for Rebel Teams to tour.
 Teams from England, Australia, and also the West Indies and Sri Lanka played 19 Tests and numerous One Day Internationals between them against South Africa in these unofficial tours.

-In June 1991, the United Cricket Board of South Africa (UCB) was established following the unity process and the amalgamation of the SACU and the SACB, finally ending racial segregation within South African cricket.
+In June 1991, the United Cricket Board of South Africa (UCB) was established following the unity process and the amalgamation of the SACU and the SACB, ending racial segregation within South African cricket.
 Former SACB president Krish Mackerdhuj was elected as the inaugural UCB president.
-In July, South Africa was readmitted as a full member of the ICC, playing its first sanctioned international match since 1970 against India in November, and their first ever Test match against the West Indies in April 1992.
+In July, South Africa was readmitted as a full member of the ICC.